 The European Parliament on Wednesday overwhelmingly backed a resolution labeling Russia a state sponsor of terrorism for its invasion of and actions in Ukraine.
-The nonbinding but symbolically significant resolution passed in a 494-58 vote with 48 abstentions.
+The nonbinding but symbolically significant resolution passed in a 494-58 vote.

 After Wednesday’s strikes, senior Zelenskyy aide Andriy Yermak wrote on Telegram: “The terrorists immediately confirm that they are terrorists — they launch rockets.
 Naive losers.”

 Follow AP coverage of the war in Ukraine at: https://apnews.com/hub/russia-ukraine